frogfromlake/Globe/README.md

 ---

+## 🌐 Vision

+**OrbitalOne** is a tool for global awareness.
+It visualizes the planet’s political and environmental complexity —
+not to emphasize division, but to clarify the stakes:
+Only by seeing the whole can we navigate the parts.
+Only by embracing our smallness can we act with purpose.

+---

+## 🛰️ Philosophy

-> 🛰️ **Orbit Alone**
+> **Orbit Alone**
 > We live on a rock, floating through a silent universe that offers no inherent meaning, no guarantees, and no rescue.
 > Borders, ideologies, histories — from space, they vanish.
 What’s left is one fragile system, alive by chance and sustained by collaboration.

-> 🌍 **Orbital One**
+> **Orbital One**
 > To orbit alone is to realize we are all in the same orbit.
 > One species.
 One biosphere.
 One chance to make something of it.
 > If nothing has meaning by default, then everything we choose to care for becomes meaningful — together.

-OrbitalOne is a tool for global awareness.
-It visualizes the planet’s political and environmental complexity,
-not to emphasize division, but to clarify the stakes:
-Only by seeing the whole can we navigate the parts.
-Only by embracing our smallness can we act with purpose.

 ---